clap-rs/clap/README.md

 ## What's New

+Here's the highlights for v2.10.3

+* Fixes a bug with non-English characters in help text wrapping, where the character is stripped or causes a panic
+* Fixes an issue with `strsim` which caused a panic in some scenarios
+* Adds a shorthand way to ignore help text wrapping and use source formatting (i.e. `App::set_term_width(0)`)

 Here's the highlights for v2.10.2

 * Fixes a critical bug where the help message is printed twice